naresh8280/TFL_UIAutomation/README.md

 	When I click Plan my journey button
 	Then I don't see the results

 Note: Due to lack of time, the implementation is not completed.
-I was not given enough notice about this challeng (The email arrived on Friday evening and I have limited access to emails until Sunday).
+I was not given enough notice about this challenge (The email arrived on Friday evening and I have limited access to emails until Sunday).
 If I had given enough notice then I would have completed it.
 Currently facing issues with the test runs.
 This implementation shows my thinking towards automating the UI features.